Southern First Nations Secretariat

 Business Directory

 The SFNS Business Directory is designed to support “buying local”.
-The tool allows members of SFNS member First Nations who own businesses to register for the directory, which is searchable by employers looking for local suppliers and contractors.
+The tool allows SFNS member First Nation entrepreneurs to register for the directory, which is searchable by employers looking for local suppliers and contractors.

 Capacity Development Tool